ethan-l-chen-24/Sudoku-Solver/sudoku/IMPLEMENTATION.md

 4. While we have not generated the specified amount of numbers
     1. Randomly generate a coordinate on the sudoku table along with a randomly generated integer between 1 and 9
 5. Return the sudoku board with the generated sudoku board

+`checkUniqueness`

+1. Get two boards for the parameter `sudokuTable_t* sudoku`
+2. Solve both boards using `solveSudoku` with `direction` 1 and then `direction` -1
+3. Loop through the cells of the board
+    1. Check if the solved boards are the same; if not, `return false`
+4. `return true`

 ### Psuedocode for `solver.c`